adrianjost/files-sync-action/README.md

 ### `SRC_REPO`

 Source of truth for all files to sync.
 If files get added, modified or deleted here, those changes will be synced to all TARGET_REPOS.
-Defaults to the workflows repository (`$GITHUB_REPOSITORY`)
+Defaults to the workflows repository (`$GITHUB_REPOSITORY`).
+A custom branch can be defined by adding the branchname after a colon behind the SRC_REPO. `repoSlug` or `repoSlug:branchName`

 ### `TARGET_REPOS`

 **Required** New line deliminated list of repositories.
 Repositires are limited to those in which the token user is an owner or collaborator.
+A custom branch can be defined for each repo by adding the branchname after a colon behind the repoSlug. `repoSlug` or `repoSlug:branchName`

 ### `FILE_PATTERNS`